Station48XYZ/.github/profile/README.md

 Welcome to Station48, a all Inclusive and Welcoming Community Minecraft Server for all Players, Devs and non-devs alike!
 We are a community of developers (Mostly Astro Devs), builders, and players who love to relax, create, and play Minecraft together.

+We have a variety of Mods on our server to help make your experience as enjoyable as possible!
+We are always looking for new members to join our community and help us grow.
+So come join us and start building your dream world today!